hurben/RA_ACPA_multiomics/README.md

 >analysis/machine_learning/5fold_v2/enet_3condition/06_do_classification.sh

 ```
 [1] prepare the data for two-class classification.
-For example, if the machine-learning task is for ACPA-negative vs. control, discard ACPA-positive class samples from the data
+For example, if the machine-learning task is for ACPA-negative vs. control, discard ACPA-positive class samples from the data.
 [2] perform machine-learning with feature-seleted matrices.

 The shell script ultilzes